The Best Rom-Coms on Netflix

 Romantic comedies have a long history, summed up in a simple taxonomic phrase Drama 101 teachers like to use when discussing theatrical works from the Greeks through modernity: In tragedies, everyone (spoiler) dies in the end, and in comedies, everyone (spoiler) gets married in the end.

-So laughter and romance have gone hand-in-hand for millennia, and while the explosion of arts and entertainment has created countless new subgenres and riffs on old themes, the classic romantic comedy is still going strong, and even amidst a revival moment.
+So laughter and romance have gone hand-in-hand for millennia, and while the explosion of arts and entertainment has created countless new subgenres and riffs on old themes, the classic romantic comedy is still going strong—it's even in the midst of a revival.
 The next time you want to watch a movie that feels like a warm blanket, check out one of these titles on Netflix.
 Don't forget, there's plenty of other great movies on Netflix for whenever a different mood strikes.

-Richard Curtis' overlapping-Christmases rom-com has become polarizing in recent years, many arguing that the film is too sickly sweet for its own good.
-But if you're the type who tends to get sentimental at the airport arrivals gate, watching this group of high-wattage British thespians, including Hugh Grant, Alan Rickman (RIP), Colin Firth, Emma Thompson, Bill Nighy, and The Walking Dead's Andrew Lincoln, navigate love under the mistletoe, the movie is a perfect seasonal reminder that love actually is all around.
+Richard Curtis' overlapping-stories rom-com has become a polarizing flick in recent years, many arguing that the film is too sickly sweet for its own good.
+But if you're the type who tends to get sentimental at the airport arrivals gate, watching this group of high-wattage, British thespians, including Hugh Grant, the late Alan Rickman, Colin Firth, Emma Thompson, Bill Nighy, and more, navigate love under the mistletoe, the movie is a perfect seasonal reminder that love actually is all around.

 Set It Up (2018)